 My name is Ryan Cloutier and I am a fourth-year PhD candidate in the Department of Astronomy and Astrophysics at the University of Toronto.
 I am also a Centre for Planetary Sciences Graduate Fellow doing my thesis with Professors Kristen Menou and René Doyon at le Université de Montréal.
 As such, I am also affiliated with the Institute for Research on Exoplanets.

-most of my research revolves around the endeavour of trying to detect Earth-like planets around nearby M-dwarf stars using the radial velocity method.
+most of my research revolves around the endeavour of detecting and characterizing Earth-like planets around nearby M dwarf stars using the radial velocity method.

-These stars are most effectively observed at near-infrared wavelengths where the majority of their flux is emitted and stellar absorption features, which are required to measure precise radial velocities, are abundant.
-To conduct observations of nearby M-dwarfs and search for faint planetary signals a number of innovative instruments are currently being designed and built including SPIRou and NIRPS; near-infrared spectrographs whose observations I will use to both detect new exoplanetary systems as well as to characterize the masses of known transiting planetary systems thus constraining their bulk densities; i.e. are they rocky Earth-like planets or gas giants more akin to Neptune.
+M dwarf stars are most efficiently observed at near-infrared wavelengths where their spectra peak and stellar absorption features, which are required to measure precise radial velocities, are abundant.
+To conduct observations of nearby M dwarfs and search for faint planetary signals, a number of innovative instruments are currently being designed and built including SPIRou and NIRPS; near-infrared spectrographs whose observations I will use to both detect new exoplanetary systems as well as to characterize the masses of known transiting planetary systems thus constraining their bulk densities.

-Click here for my publications list on ADS.
+Click here for my list of publications on ADS.

-In my recent paper I describe the use of a trained mean Gaussian process regression model of the stellar jitter in radial velocity.
-Here we applied this technique to the GJ 1132 planetary system to model the stellar jitter and measure the detection completeness to additional planets hypothesized to exist within the system based on the high occurrence rate of planets around stars like GJ 1132.
+In this paper I describe the use of a trained mean Gaussian process regression model of the stellar activity in radial velocity.
+Here we applied this technique to the GJ 1132 planetary system to model the stellar activity and measure the detection completeness to additional planets hypothesized to exist within the system based on the high occurrence rate of planets around stars like GJ 1132.